apache/flink/docs/content.zh/docs/dev/table/sql/queries/deduplication.md

 # Deduplication
 {{< label Batch >}} {{< label Streaming >}}

 Deduplication removes rows that duplicate over a set of columns, keeping only the first one or the last one.
-In some cases, the upstream ETL jobs are not end-to-end exactly-once, this may result in there are duplicate records in the sink in case of failover.
-However, the duplicate records will affect the correctness of downstream analytical jobs (e.g. `SUM`, `COUNT`).
-So a deduplication is needed before further analysis.
+In some cases, the upstream ETL jobs are not end-to-end exactly-once; this may result in duplicate records in the sink in case of failover.
+However, the duplicate records will affect the correctness of downstream analytical jobs - e.g. `SUM`, `COUNT` - so deduplication is needed before further analysis.

-Flink uses `ROW_NUMBER()` to remove duplicates just like the way of Top-N query.
-In theory, deduplication is a special case of Top-N which the N is one and order by the processing time or event time.
+Flink uses `ROW_NUMBER()` to remove duplicates, just like the way of Top-N query.
+In theory, deduplication is a special case of Top-N in which the N is one and order by the processing time or event time.

 The following shows the syntax of the Deduplication statement: